 Map 2 to this report shows areas of Ossurary Potential for the Region as a whole, including lands within the Oak Ridges Moraine and Greenbelt Plan areas.
 Setting out the procedures to be followed in cases of unplanned discoveries, such as in the case of ossuaries helps to ensure that all parties know their roles and responsibilities in such cases.
-For specific procedures related to the discovery of 47 ossuaries or burials, see the following section.
+For specific procedures related to the discovery of ossuaries or burials, see the following section.

-Figure 11 - York Region Composite Archaeological Potential Map http://ww4.yorkmaps.ca/YorkMaps/LandInformation/index.html and select Planning Boundaries, Archaeological Potential in the More Content menu.
+Map 1 - York Region Composite Archaeological Potential Map

+For a more detailed view of the Archaeological Potential map, please visit http://ww4.yorkmaps.ca/YorkMaps/LandInformation/index.html and select Planning Boundaries, Archaeological Potential in the More Content menu.